-Saving dollars on your next car loan comes down to a bit of shopping and avoiding the pitfalls.
-Here are some helpful tips:
+Saving money on your next car loan could be as simple as shopping around and avoiding the pitfalls.
+Here are some helpful tips to get low interest auto loans.

 Tapping the equity in your home may well be the best way to lower your interest payments when financing a car.
 Both a home equity line of credit (HELOC) and a home equity loan often provide lower rates than traditional car loans because they are secured against the value of your home.
 The interest on home-equity credit is also usually tax deductible if you itemize it on your federal tax return.
 Consult a tax advisor about your particular situation.